Jimmy Jam's onetime palatial pad on Lake Minnetonka reduced to rubble

 "It was in dilapidated condition, and it was time for it to come down," he said.
 "It's the end of an era."

-Some people saw the mansion on Hardscrabble Point in Minnetrista as “legendary property,” said Stabeck, who added that “I’ve gotten calls from neighbors, ‘When is this thing going to be torn down?’ ”
+Some people saw the mansion on Hardscrabble Circle in Minnetrista as "legendary property," said Stabeck, who added that "I've gotten calls from neighbors, 'When is this thing going to be torn down?' "

-The dominantly white residence went into foreclosure before it last sold in 2014 for $2.6 million, but no one has lived in it since, Stabeck said.
+The dominantly white residence went into foreclosure before it wast last bought by Edina-based GAHF Enterprises LLC for $2.7 million, but no one has lived in it since, Stabeck said.

-Stabeck declined to identify the owner other than to say he lives in the Twin Cities.
-He also would not disclose what’s next for the land.
+Stabeck declined to identify the person behind the LLC — a common tactic to protect privacy — other than to say he lives in the Twin Cities.
+He also would not disclose what's next for the mansion, which won a spread in Ebony magazine soon after it was completed for a rumored cost of more than $10 million.

-In the time leading up to its most recent sale, Stabeck called the mansion “a Hollywood, look-at-me kind of property.”
+In the time leading up to its most recent sale, Stabeck called the mansion "a Hollywood, look-at-me kind of property" worthy of the pop star roster that Harris and Terry Lewis built while running Flyte Tyme Studios: among them Kanye West, Mary J. Blige, Janet and Michael Jackson, Usher, Luther Vandross, Gwen Stefani and George Michael.

 But wait, there's more: a hair salon, an exercise studio and two staff apartments with their own elevator from the garage.